-Plant selection: Choose plants that are suited to climate & soil, are disease-free or disease/insect resistant; select only sturdy plants with well-developed root systems, and buy from reputable grower.
+Plant selection: Choose plants that are suited to climate and soil, are disease-free or disease or insect resistant; select only sturdy plants with well-developed root systems, and buy from reputable grower.
 Avoid cuts, bruises, cracks, and insect damage, which are prime sites for infection.

 Pesticides: Always use with great caution.
 Only use on affected areas of plant and follow label instructions.
 Failure to do so can make food less safe to eat; harm and kill beneficial insects, worms, and birds; pose serious danger to people and animals from exposure or inhalation; leach into and contaminate groundwater; and induce resistance in pests.
-VCE will advise the correct pesticide.
+VCE can suggest appropriate cultural or biological controls to try first and, if necessary, can advise the correct pesticide and its proper application.

 Sanitation: Remove diseased/infected plant material immediately to prevent spread.
 Clean up & remove garden refuse that may act as over-wintering sites for pests and diseases, to drastically reduce the chance of re-infection.

-Composting: To start a compost pile, use a good base (12″ high) or build on a pallet for airflow and drainage; ideal ration of carbon to nitrogen is 30:1, however roughly 50% carbon or brown matter to 50% nitrogen or green matter is easier to remember; make top concave to collect rainwater; turn at least once a month to promote microbial activity that will increase decomposition; do not add dog/cat feces, diseased plant matter, tomato vines, weed seeds or animal foodstuffs.
+Composting: To start a compost pile, use a good base (12″ high) or build on a pallet for airflow and drainage; the ideal ratio of carbon to nitrogen is 30:1, however roughly 50% carbon or brown matter to 50% nitrogen or green matter is easier to remember; make top concave to collect rainwater; turn at least once a month to promote microbial activity that will increase decomposition; do not add dog or cat feces, diseased plant matter, tomato vines, weed seeds or animal foodstuffs.
 For more information see: